NewDark90/privacy-coins-2021/post/privacy-coins/ZEN.md

 **My Impression**:

-Opt-In zk-SNARKs implementation... wait, is this ZCash?
-No?
-Ok.
-Blockchains on blockchains?
-Sounds cool, but I don't know what to make of it.
-Hard to dig up details on this one.
+Opt-In zk-SNARKs, but with [blockchains on your blockchain?](https://i.imgur.com/m8DNm5i.jpg) Sounds cool, but I don't know if that's a good enough reason to use it over others.

-*How do I feel about this project?* Neutral 😐
+*Overall impression*: OK 🙂

 ---